hyperledger/fabric-private-chaincode/ecc_go/README.md

 make ccenv-go
 ```

 Now you have all you need to get started with your first FPC go chaincode.

 ## Examples

+So see FPC Go Chaincode Support in action, we provide a few examples in our repository.

 ### Simple Asset Tutorial

-We provide a quick getting started tutorial that walks you through the process to write, build, deploy, and run FPC go chaincode.
+We provide a quick getting started tutorial that walks you through the process to write, build, deploy, and run FPC Go Chaincode.
 You can find the tutorial [here](../samples/chaincode/asset-transfer-go).

 ### Auction